dnav/dynlink/draft-ietf-core-dynlink.md

 Changelog
 =========

+draft-ietf-core-dynlink-03

+* General: Reverted to using "gt" and "lt" from "gth" and "lth" for this draft owing to concerns raised that the attributes are already used in LwM2M with the original names "gt" and "lt".

+* New author and editor added.

 draft-ietf-core-dynlink-02

 * General: Changed the name of the greater than attribute "gt" to "gth" and the name of the less than attribute "lt" to "lth" due to conlict with the core resource directory draft lifetime "lt" attribute.